South Florida vs. Marquette Predictions & Picks - Women's NCAA Tournament First Round

 Marquette Schedule Analysis

-- The Golden Eagles' best win this season came against the UConn Huskies, a squad ranked inside the AP's Top 25 (No. 6).
-The Golden Eagles secured the 59-52 win at home on February 8.
+- The Golden Eagles notched their signature win of the season on February 8, when they beat the UConn Huskies, who rank No. 6 in the AP's Top 25, by a score of 59-52.

-- The Golden Eagles have four Quadrant 1 wins, tied for the 31st-most in Division I. But they also have 10 Quadrant 1 losses, tied for the 24th-most.
+- The Golden Eagles have tied for the 31st-most Quadrant 1 victories in the country (four), but also have tied for the 24th-most Quadrant 1 losses (10).

 - Against Quadrant 2 teams, Marquette is 6-0 (1.000%) -- tied for the 20th-most victories.